milesial/Pytorch-UNet/README.md

 Available scales are 0.5 and 1.0.

 ## Data
 The Carvana data is available on the [Kaggle website](https://www.kaggle.com/c/carvana-image-masking-challenge/data).
+The datasets initially required are `train_hq.zip` and `train_masks.zip`.

-You can also download it using the helper script:
+You can also download the datasets using the helper script:

 ```
 bash scripts/download_data.sh